Funded patients need to go through the appropriate channels and then contact the Clinic to arrange an initial assessment interview.

 This should be done by approaching your family doctor and requesting an application be made to your local clinical substance misuse team.
 You can also contact your local Social Work Department or Care Manager if you already have one allocated to you.

-Be aware that applying for statutory funding can take several weeks and processes can differ according to the area in which you live.
+Be aware that applying for statutory funding can take several weeks and processes can differ according to the area in which you live and the availability of funding for residential treatment.

 There is no guarantee of funding from any of these agencies.
 If you receive Social Work funding for treatment, you may be required to pay a Personal Contribution to your treatment; dependent on area.

-Individuals who are in a position to self-fund can access services within 48 hours following appropriate, risk, medical and psychological assessment.
+Individuals who are in a position to self-fund can access services within 24 hours following appropriate, risk, medical and psychological assessment.
+Depending on bed availability.

 Can I access One to One Counselling?